Ivana Fuso

-Ivana Ferreira Fuso (born 12 March 2001) is a Brazilian professional footballer who plays as a forward for Bayer Leverkusen of the Frauen-Bundesliga, on loan from English Women's Super League club Manchester United, and the Brazil national team.
+Ivana Ferreira Fuso (born 12 March 2001) is a Brazilian professional footballer who plays as a forward for Corinthians and the Brazil national team.
 Born in Salvador, Bahia, and raised in Germany, she played for her adoptive nation at youth international level, and earned caps for the under-15s, under-16s, under-17s and under-19s.

 Club career

 SC Freiburg

 Fuso moved from SV Böblingen to the youth academy of SC Freiburg in the summer of 2016.
 Initially, Fuso was part of the under-17 squad and competed in the B-Junior Bundesliga South, scoring 16 goals in 17 appearances.
 From the 2017–18 season, Fuso was elevated to SC Freiburg II in the 2.
 Bundesliga.
 She made her SC Freiburg II debut on 24 September 2017 in a 0–0 draw against VfL Sindelfingen.
 She scored her first goal for the team in a 1–1 draw against 1.
 FC Köln II.
 On 31 March 2018, Fuso made her SC Freiburg first-team debut as a 71st-minute substitute for Klara Bühl in a 3–0 away win against Werder Bremen.